-In this post, I will outline yet another approach that can be used to reset local account passwords across a Windows environment that is managed with SCCM (or another device management tool that is capable of pushing and silently “installing” packages on managed computers - i.e. Microsoft Intune, PDQ Deploy).
+In this post, I will outline yet another approach that can be used to reset local account passwords across a Windows environment that is managed with Microsoft Endpoint Manager (SCCM, or another device management tool that is capable of pushing and silently “installing” packages on managed computers - i.e. Microsoft Intune, PDQ Deploy).

 Before I get into this, I want to mention that this approach is far from 100% secure; it relies primarily on “security by obscurity” which is not ideal.
 As with anything related to security, a proper balance for the organization must be achieved.

 At the high end of the security spectrum are solutions like:

 - Using Microsoft LAPS (Local Administrator Password Solution) - this is a great solution, but there is overhead which may or may not be worth the investment (depending on the security needs of your environment)